 President Franklin Roosevelt detested Mellon and launched an IRS investigation which determined he owed two million in back taxes, even though Mellon was the third largest tax payer behind Rockefeller and Ford.
 Rather than pay up, however, Mellon justified his reduced payment by explaining that as Secretary of the Treasury, he could set his own tax rate on himself according to what he felt he owed.
 The IRS dropped the case after Mellon’s death.

-In 1958, Richard Mellon Scaife (left) inherited a chunk of the Mellon fortune after the death of this father Alan, who’d served as a major in the Office of Strategic Services, precursor of the CIA.
+In 1958, Richard Mellon Scaife inherited a large chunk of the Mellon fortune after the death of this father Alan, who’d served as a major in the Office of Strategic Services, precursor of the CIA.
 In fact, a number of Mellons can be found in crucial positions in the OSS.
 While a freshman, Scaife was kicked out of Yale.
 He’d rolled a keg of beer down a flight of stairs, where it collided with another student, breaking his leg.
 When his mother died in 1972, Scaife became a billionaire and took control of the vast Mellon empire.
 According to his sister Cordelia, Richard, his mother and her were “gutter drunks.”

 Scaife became a supporter of Barry Goldwater and was crushed by his resounding defeat at the polls.
 In order to take control of the country from the Democrats, it became necessary to muster a grassroots campaign to derail the exploding counterculture revolution.
 Scaife would soon either create or take control of countless propaganda fronts and think tanks, and by working divisive issues like abortion and gun control, the operation began constructing what became known as “the moral majority.”

 Robert LeFevre was one of the first libertarians and founded a school in Colorado designed to indoctrinate leaders for a right-wing revolution.
 LeFevre became the model for a character in a Robert Heinlein novel, The Moon is a Harsh Mistress.
-Among those who attended the school was Kerry Thornley, who served at Atsuki and became a close associate of Lee Harvey Oswald, as well as members of the now-famous Koch family, who helped create the notoriously conspiratorial John Birch Society and also backed Goldwater’s failed presidential bid.
+Among those who attended the school was Kerry Thornley, who served at the secret Atsuki base in Japan and became a close associate of Lee Harvey Oswald, as well as members of the now-famous Koch family, who helped create the notoriously conspiratorial John Birch Society and also backed Goldwater’s failed presidential bid.